Blocking spammy caller names with VoIP.ms Call Hunting

 The Call Hunting trick

 VoIP.ms has another feature called Call Hunting.
-The normal idea is that a DID can try multiple destinations in order.
-If the first one does not take the call, the next one gets a shot.
+A DID can try multiple destinations in order.

-So I made a tool that registers to VoIP.ms as a normal SIP endpoint and sits first in a Call Hunting group.
-It looks at the incoming caller name and then does one of two things:
+So I made a tool that registers to VoIP.ms as a SIP endpoint and sits first in a Call Hunting group.
+It checks the incoming caller name and then does one of two things:

-• If the caller does not match the block list, it rejects the call with 486 Busy Here.
+- If the caller does not match the block list, it rejects the call with

 The 486 Busy Here part is the whole trick.
 For normal calls, VoIP.ms treats the first destination as busy and keeps going to the next Call Hunting member, which is the real phone path.
 The blocker gets out of the way.